databricks/terraform-databricks-sra/azure/README.md

 7. From `tf` directory, run `terraform plan -var-file <YOUR_VAR_FILE>`, if edited directly, the command would be `terraform plan -var-file template.tfvars.example`
 8. Run `terraform apply -var-file <YOUR_VAR_FILE`

-## Note on provider initialization
+## Note on provider initialization with Azure CLI
 If you are using [Azure CLI Authentication](https://registry.terraform.io/providers/databricks/databricks/latest/docs#authenticating-with-azure-cli), you may encounter an error like the below: